farm-fe/rfcs/rfcs/001-core-architecture/rfc.md

 Our goal is to design a really modern web compiler which is super fast, stable, and meant to be the real next generation web build engine.

+> Note: this RFC mainly covers the architecture, the details of each part will be split to a separate RFC.

 # Guide-level explanation
 This section provides a user level view of Farm.